Scarborough and Whitby Railway

-The Scarborough & Whitby Railway was a railway line from Scarborough to Whitby in North Yorkshire, England.
+The Scarborough and Whitby Railway was a railway line from Scarborough to Whitby in North Yorkshire, England.
 The line followed a difficult but scenic route along the North Yorkshire coast.

 The line opened in 1885 and closed in 1965 as part of the Beeching Axe.
 The route, now a multi-use path, is known as "The Cinder Track".

 History

 Background

 Before the line's construction, several schemes had been proposed that would have resulted in a line between Scarborough and Whitby: the Scarborough, Whitby, Stockton-on-Tees and Newcastle and North Junction Railway, from Stockton-on-Tees, via Guisborough to Whitby and then Scarborough was registered in 1845.
 Another scheme, the Scarborough, Whitby and Staithes Railway, would connect to the Cleveland Railway near Skinningrove, connecting the towns of the Yorkshire coast, and of North Yorkshire; the line was opposed by the North Eastern Railway (NER), who were improving the Esk Valley Line, and it failed to be given assent in the 1864 session of Parliament.